 - Is that original purpose and intent still valid and relevant today?

-- How is section 20 presently being used in England & Wales?
+- How is section 20 presently being used in England, and section 76 (Social Services and Wellbeing (Wales) Act 2014) in Wales?

 - What needs to change and what are the priorities?